jcazevedo/leetcode/README.md

-# Solutions for LeetCode problems
+# Solutions to LeetCode problems

-This directory contains my solutions for [LeetCode][leetcode] problems.
+This directory contains my solutions to [LeetCode][leetcode] problems.
 These solutions are provided "as is".
 I give no guarantees that they will work as expected.
 Please refrain from using my solutions in the site.